galeone/dynamic-training-bench/README.md

 ## 2. Train via CLI

-Every single hyperparameter (except for the augmentations) definable in the Python version, can be passed as CLI argument to the `scripts/train.py` script.
+Every single hyperparameter (except for the augmentations) definable in the Python version, can be passed as CLI argument to the `dytb_train` script.

 A single model can be trained using various hyper-parameters, such as the learning rate, the weight decay penalty applied, the exponential learning rate decay, the optimizer and its parameters, ...